 Semi-recessed cabinets only protrude a small amount from the wall, combining both the benefits and disadvantages of the above two types.
 Semi-recessed cabinets are often preferred due to their combination of visibility and ADA compliance .

 Most AED cabinets have an audible alarm that activates when the door is opened.
 Alarms serve multiple purposes: they alert bystanders to the nearby medical emergency, and they serve as a deterrent to theft or tampering.
+You can follow this link to buy an alarmed AED cabinet on Amazon.

 Some cabinet alarms are equipped with strobe lights, which are strongly recommended as they provide a strong visual signal when hearing an alarm is not easy.
 The final alarm option to consider is the duration/type of noise that serves as the alarm, which is explained here.